cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * A byte string with an encoding hint (major type 6, tag number 21 through 23) is encoded as described and becomes a JSON string.

-* For all other tags (major type 6, any other tag number), the enclosed CBOR item is represented as a JSON value; the tag number is ignored.
+* For all other tags (major type 6, any other tag number), the tag content is represented as a JSON value; the tag number is ignored.

 * Indefinite-length items are made definite before conversion.